 Lukacs Thermal Baths, Margaret Island Park, Danube River Ferry, Gellert Hill, Tram #2

-Begin your last day in Budapest with a more therapeutic thermal bath experience and join the locals for a naturally healing soak at Lukacs Thermal Bath.
+Begin your last day of your Budapest three day itinerary with a more therapeutic thermal bath experience and join the locals for a naturally healing soak at Lukacs Thermal Bath.
 Relaxed and refreshed, occupy the rest of the day with time outdoors.
 Take to the trails on Margaret Island – a green refuge located in the middle of the Danube River.
 Explore the 1.5-mile-long park and then hop on a river ferry heading south.

 Disembark the ferry at the Petofi Ter dock and walk across the Erzsebet Bridge to Gellert Hill.
 Follow the path to the top to see the Citadel and Liberty Statue and then descend to the south to the Cave Church.
 Cross the green Liberty Bridge and walk south to the Balna Cultural Center – more specifically, to Jonas Craft Beer House and sip on a locally produced microbrew at one of the outdoor tables overlooking the river.
-To get back to the city center, take the historic yellow Tram #2.
+To get back to the city center, take the historic yellow Tram #2 – the perfect ending to three perfect days in Budapest!

 Read more about our time at Lukacs Bath and hiking Gellert Hill: